0x6b/gbc-image-transform/README.md

 # gbc-image-transform

-A CLI to generate Game Boy Color lookalike images from a PNG image.
+A CLI to generate Game Boy Color lookalike images from an image.

 The Game Boy Color can display any combination of 32,768 different colors (15-bit RGB), but at any given time, it can display only up to 56 different colors (ref.: [Game Boy Color - Wikipedia](https://en.wikipedia.org/wiki/Game_Boy_Color#Technical_specifications)).